LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 ### Overview

-Intent Builder includes an advanced Intent Tester that's designed to:
+If your domain is using the LivePerson NLU v2 engine, there's an advanced Model Tester that's available.
+The Model Tester is designed to:

 * Provide broad testing coverage for the domain
 * Help you determine if the domain/model is improving or regressing from one version to the next

-The general workflow for using the Intent Tester is this:
+The general workflow for using the Model Tester is this:

 1. Define a set of utterances (test phrases) to test against the intents in the domain.
 2. Run the test, and evaluate the report.